INSAS rifle

-INSAS or Indian Small Arms System is a family of infantry arms consisting of an assault rifle and a light machine gun (LMG).
-It was designed by the Armament Research and Development Establishment and manufactured by the Ordnance Factories Board at its various factories.
-The INSAS assault rifle was the standard infantry weapon of the Indian Armed Forces for almost three decades.
+The INSAS, or Indian Small Arms System, is a family of infantry arms consisting of an assault rifle and a light machine gun (LMG).
+These weapons were developed in India by the Armament Research and Development Establishment and manufactured by the Ordnance Factories Board at its various factories.
+It was the standard infantry weapon of the Indian Armed Forces for almost three decades.